-Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, Volume XX: 1734-1736.
-Libers 29 (pp. 393-479) & 30 (pp. 1-207)
+Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, Volume XX

 The Prerogative Court was the focal point for probate in colonial Maryland.
-All matters of probate went directly to the Prerogative Court, which was located in Annapolis, Maryland’s colonial capital.
-The Prerogative Court was also the colony’s court for equity cases–resolution of disputes over the settlement and distribution of an estate.
+All matters of probate went directly to this Court, located in Maryland's colonial capital, first in St. Mary's City until 1694 and later in Annapolis.
+Eventually, administration of probate was delegated to the several county courts; however, many documents related to probate continued to be filed at the Prerogative Court and not in the corresponding county.
+The Prerogative Court was also the colony's court for equity cases (resolution of disputes over the settlement and distribution of an estate).

 Compiler Vernon Skinner has just completed the twentieth volume in a series of books based upon this important source for Maryland genealogists, entitled Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland.
 In compiling the series, Mr. Skinner has worked primarily from microfilm copies of the Prerogative Court records; however, he has also traveled to the Maryland State Archives to work directly with the original manuscripts in order to resolve problems associated with 18th-century handwriting or limitations of the microfilming process.